fbpx Skip to main content

 Pros and Cons of Method 1

-This is by far the simplest, least time-consuming option, and at the end of the day your net income is correct.
+This is by far the simplest, least time-consuming option.
+And at the end of the day your net income is correct.

 Some cons of this method are that it doesn’t give you a whole lot of detail, creates some timing issues, and it skews your margins at the gross profit level.